 Magnetic Island enjoys a tropical climate, with distinct dry and wet seasons.
 July is the best month to visit since the wind has calmed down and there is little rain.
 Expect normal day temperatures of around 25-27 degrees.

 However, it’s possible to make the trip to Magnetic Island at any time of the year.
-In saying that, it’s advised to wear a stinger suit if swimming, freediving or snorkeling.
+In saying that, Most resources recommend wearing a stinger suit if swimming, freediving or snorkeling between November and April.

 Colleen